 Keeping a schedule for chores is very useful, keeping a schedule things you love doing is even better.

 Take reading a bedtime story for example, which we do every night with my youngest to the point it’s practically set in stone.
-It’s a fantastic way to reinforce that those kind of moments happen every day.
+It’s a fantastic way to reinforce that those kinds of moments that happen every day.

 Switch off to wake up